getify/You-Dont-Know-JS/types & grammar/ch4.md

 ## Abstract Value Operations

 Before we can explore *explicit* vs *implicit* coercion, we need to learn the basic rules that govern how values *become* either a `string`, `number`, or `boolean`.
-The ES5 spec defines three "abstract operations" (fancy spec-speak for "internal-only operation") with the rules of value conversion: `ToString`, `ToNumber`, and `ToBoolean`.
+The ES5 spec in section 9 defines several "abstract operations" (fancy spec-speak for "internal-only operation") with the rules of value conversion.
+We will specifically pay attention to: `ToString`, `ToNumber`, and `ToBoolean`, and to a lesser included extent, `ToPrimitive`.

 ### `ToString`